 Tavarua also hosted Mono County paramedic and Life Flight Transport specialist Pete Levy on the island for CPR and AED training.
 Using the guidelines set by the American Heart Association, Pete worked day and night with our staff from all departments.
 Obviously, boatmen and lifeguards were trained, but other students included groundskeepers, housekeeping, kitchen staff, reception, even babysitters.
 In total, 68 members of the Tavarua Island staff are now trained in CPR and the emergency use of an AED.
 Thank you Pete and thank you to the staff for all of your hard work!

 We have 14 private beachfront en-suite guest bures.
 Each has two queen beds, a day bed, air-conditioning, ceiling fans, mini-bar, and a large beach side verandah for relaxing, watching the sunset or just taking in the lush island foliage and bird life.

 To accommodate larger families or groups traveling together we offer our Sunrise bures.
-Each comes with two bedrooms, a shared bath and a sitting room, as well as a large beachfront verandah.
+Each comes with two bedrooms, 2 bathrooms, and a sitting room, as well as a large beachfront verandah.
 Our Sunrise bures can accommodate up to four adults and are equipped with air conditioning.